"One of the 20 Great Film Festivals for First-Time Moviemakers." Moviemaker Magazine, June 2022.

 3. Films that have been previously submitted to Sound Unseen are not eligible.

-5. Films in theatrical/virtual cinema release in Minnesota prior to, or at the time of the festival are not eligible.
+5. Except in rare circumstances, films in theatrical/virtual cinema release in Minnesota prior to, or at the time of the festival are not eligible.

 6. Film screeners must be submitted via private video screener link with password.